-Oftentimes, mental health issues, and usual teenage behavior can be tricky to differentiate.
+Oftentimes, mental health issues and usual teenage behavior can be tricky to differentiate, resulting in the need for teenager counseling.
 They often share many of the same symptoms including aggression, periods of feeling down, and low self-esteem.

 If you notice any of the symptoms that we mentioned above and notice significant changes in your child’s behavior and routine, it can be very beneficial to seek a consultation with a medical professional.
 So many cases of mental illness are undiagnosed and untreated, leading to more physical and mental health problems in adulthood.
 Those unmet treatment needs can carry many burdens, so it is usually best to defer to medical care at the first signs of mental illness.

 Seeking professional medical assistance will ensure that your child can receive the care they need earlier rather than later and fulfill their emotional health needs.
 Because of how useful therapy can be with mental illness, it’s always best to get an official diagnosis.
 Even if there’s a chance your child does not have a mental health condition, you can receive reassurance knowing they are developing normally in their adolescent phase.
 We also offer a children’s psychiatry program if you notice things in children younger that 10.